Back

 A freelancer at the office reviewing some documents

-Remember, the idea is to show what you can do—and as you find work and create more stuff, you can constantly update the portfolio and eventually get rid of the mock pieces if you should wish so; it’s essential to have in mind that just as a resume, a portfolio needs to be continually updated with your best work, to have the best chance at attracting clients.
+Remember, the idea is to show what you can do.
+As you find work and create more stuff, you can constantly update the portfolio and eventually get rid of the mock pieces if you wish so; it’s essential to keep in mind that just like a resume, a portfolio needs to be continually updated with your best work to have the best chance at attracting clients.

 But perhaps you specialize in something that isn’t quite visual, and you’d still like a portfolio.

-Whether you are a sound engineer, sales specialist product manager, or anything else, you can still shape a portfolio, you only need to focus less on end results, and more on the process of each job.
+Whether you are a sound engineer, sales specialist, product manager, or anything else, you can still shape a portfolio; you only need to focus less on results and more on the process of each job.

 This will showcase the way you work and the results you can achieve.
-Considering this, you can start by documenting your process for your following jobs to build up that portfolio eventually.
+Considering this, you can start by documenting your process for your following jobs to eventually build up that portfolio.

-When you’re compiling your portfolio, be it for a file to be shared or as part of your website, remember that you should keep it simple.
+When compiling your portfolio, be it as a file to be shared or as part of your website, remember to keep it simple.
 The whole purpose of it is to showcase your work, so don’t bog it down with lengthy captions or descriptions.

 Select the best 10-20 that you’d like others to see, having a mind to expose all the talents you want to; perhaps some of your work shows one side of you, while other pieces show different talents—you want to give the incoming audience a taste of everything.

-If you’d like, websites like Squarespace and Wix give you easy tools to create a personal website or an online portfolio.
+Websites like Squarespace and Wix offer easy tools for creating a personal website or an online portfolio.

 Easy To Navigate

-While making a portfolio a dump for your best work is sound, you need a mind to make it easy to navigate for the audience.
-A good idea, especially if you have a lot of work to show that is very diverse, is to create categories.
+While making a portfolio a dump of your best work is sound, you need to think about making it easy for the audience to navigate.
+A good idea, especially if you have a lot of diverse work to show, is to create categories.

 Categories can demonstrate your range.
 If you’re a marketing generalist who does social media strategy, press outreach, and blog copy, you’d probably want to categorize your work as well.
 After all, you wouldn’t want someone looking for Instagram help to have to sort through the magazine placements you’ve scored as former clients.